How to get a visa for Egypt

 Work or residence permits

 For stays longer than those allowed under a tourist visa, or for purposes such as work, studies, or residence, a specific permit generally must be obtained in Egypt.
-The validity of residence permits varies depending on the type granted and the applicant’s circumstances (for example, permits for several years and renewals may be available, depending on the case).
+The validity of residence permits varies depending on the type granted and the applicant's circumstances (for example, multi-year permits and renewals may be available, depending on the case).

-Processing is typically carried out with the immigration authorities within the country, and the required documentation is not uniform: a valid passport, photographs, and supporting documents for the purpose (employment contract, studies, family, etc.) are usually requested.
+Processing is typically carried out with the immigration authorities within the country, and the required documentation is not uniform: a valid passport, photographs, and supporting documents for the purpose (employment contract, proof of studies, family ties, etc.) are usually requested.

 In addition to the standard tourist visa, two common scenarios are worth knowing: the free "Sinai Only" permit, limited to a specific area, and cases in which a residence or work permit is required for longer stays or for purposes other than tourism.